 As a motorcycle dealer, here are some ideas for reaching your customers online during the Thanksgiving weekend and Cyber Monday:

-- If you have a significant follower base on Pinterest, create a Black Friday Deals and Cyber Monday Deals boards, and then pin 5-10 great deals to each board.
-Make sure that you pick popular items and that your deals are better than than your usual deals on such items.
+- If you have a significant follower base on Pinterest, create a board for Black Friday Deals and Cyber Monday Deals, and then pin 5-10 great deals to each board.
+Make sure that you pick popular items and that your deals are better than your usual deals on such items.
 Focus on items that make great holiday gifts.

 As always, please do not hesitate to e-mail me at email@example.com, if you have questions about this blog post.
-I am more than happy to help at no cost to you.
+I am more than happy to help.